getlackey/cms/docs/managing-users.md

 These groups should not be deleted but feel free to change the value of the property.
 That will be the string used as label in website.

-If you need additional groups of users just add them to this file.
-By default they will have no special permissions.
+If you need additional groups of users just add them to this file but, by default, they will have no special permissions.

 ## Adding permissions to new Groups